passmarked/slack/readme.md

 (keeping the bots online and chatting) and the other deals with cleaning invalid tokens from the database every 6 hours.

+Install a bot on a Slack team by passing a Bot User API token to `/api/install?token=<insert token here>`.

+Make announcements to all teams by passing a token you've defined as an environment variable "`PASSMARKED_SLACK_SECURITY_TOKEN`" as well as Slack's expected `chat.postMessage` method query parameters to `/api/announce?token=<your token>`.

 ## Installation

 Installing `passmarked-slack` requires a number of things.
 The first thing is